tchen9/mac-and-cheese/README.md

 <li>Your are dealt your cards, which are displayed in the terminal.
 You also see one of the house’s cards.</li>
 <li>You have the option to hit or stay, attempting to reach 21 without going over</li>
 <li>After you have finished your moves, the computer deal goes</li>
 <li>Has a ‘deck’ array, uses that to simulate playing cards.
 Once a card is dealt, removed that particular card from the array.
-The array does not distinguish between suites, as it doesn’t matter in blackjack</li></ul>
+The array does not distinguish between suites, as it doesn’t matter in blackjack</li>
+<li>Includes object arrays, type casting, strings, and ints</li></ul>